 Zodia® Printing Recommendations

-ideas about this or any other matter, please feel free to contact us at 1-800-263-5995 or firstname.lastname@example.org.
+This technical guide is a part of our proactive focus on educating our customers to assist them at each stage of their synthetic project.
+If you have any questions, suggestions, or ideas about this or any other matter, please feel free to contact us at 1-800-263-5995 or firstname.lastname@example.org.

 Initial Project Planning

 - Pre-test with samples of Zodia® using the intended design, inks, coatings, varnishes, adhesives, laminations, binding methods, and finishing techniques.
 We recommend ink drawn-down.

 - Discuss each project (application) with your suppliers and ask for their recommended products.

 - Confirm the compatibility of the fountain solution making sure that it is compatible with printing oxidizing inks on a synthetic substrate.

 - Avoid the following pigments if applying an aqueous coating because the color may burn out: red-lake C, warm red, reflex blue, purple, violet, rhodamine.
 We do not recommend fluorescent and metallic inks.
 Your ink supplier can provide substitute pigment that will be more stable.

 - Consider the grain direction for finishing operations such as folding, scoring,and perforating.
 Zodia® supplies grain long unless otherwise specified.

 - Set aside enough delivery boards to be able to track jobs on 4-inch lifts.